masc-ucsc/livehd/docs/Concepts.md

 * **Node**: Each vertex in the graph is a node.
 The nodes are either logic operations (and, or, xor, LUT,...), arithmetic operations (add, mult,...), muxes, wire selection (pick, join,...) , registers (flop,latches,...), constants (strings, numeric,...), memories, or sub-graphs.
+One way to think of a node is part of an instantiation of an LGraph.

 * **Pin**: Each node has a set of driver or sink pins.
 In LGraph a driver pin is a pin in a node that has drive strength.
 Driver pins are outputs from the